cryptsetup-luksFormat(8) — Linux manual page

 LUKS2 keyslot area.

 Set label and subsystem description for LUKS2 device.
-The
+These

-This option can be used to set specific size of the LUKS2
+This option can be used to set a specific size of the LUKS2

 binary keyslot area (key material is encrypted there).
 The

-value must be aligned to multiple of 4096 bytes with maximum
+value must be aligned to a multiple of 4096 bytes with a

-size 128MB.
-The <size> can be specified with unit suffix (for
+maximum size 128MB.
+The <size> can be specified with a unit

 This option can be used to enlarge the LUKS2 metadata (JSON)

-(usable JSON area is smaller of the binary area).
-According
+JSON area is smaller of the binary area).
+According to the

 --offset, -o <number of 512 byte sectors>